-Ordination holders are mature ministers whose giftings are duly recognized by the Church of Jesus Christ and are set apart for the purpose of God-called ministry.
+Ordination holders are mature ministers whose giftings are duly recognized by the body of Christ and are set apart for the purpose of God-ordained ministry.

 Ordained ministers shall have the following functions: